cyllab/ccinput/docs/source/usage.rst

 Parameter Details
 ------------------

-Basis sets are not case sensitive and ``ccinput`` recognizes several synonyms for each of them.
+The parameters not case sensitive and ``ccinput`` recognizes several synonyms for each of them.
 For example, "Def2-TZVP" can be written in any of these forms:

 - def2-TZVP
 - DEF2TZVP
 - def2tzvp

+The accepted synonyms will be listed for each parameter.
+If you believe that a common or useful synonym is missing, feel free to send a pull request.

 Software
 ^^^^^^^^